banzaicloud/banzai-charts/kube-secrets-init/README.md

+> # Deprecated
+>
+> This chart is no longer maintained.
+A maintained fork can be found [here](https://github.com/sagikazarmark/helm-charts/tree/master/charts/kube-secrets-init).

 # kube-secrets-init

 [kube-secrets-init](https://github.com/doitintl/kube-secrets-init) is a Kubernetes mutating admission webhook, that mutates any Pod that is using specially prefixed environment variables, directly or from Kubernetes as Secret or ConfigMap.